This post may contain affiliate links. Please read our disclosure policy.

 Storing

 Store leftovers in a sealed bowl in the fridge for up to 7 days.
-You may freeze the leftover berries in a freezer-safe ziplock bag for up to 4 months and use them in smoothies and other desserts like this berries cottage cheese ice cream, or this berries baked oatmeal.
+You may freeze the leftover berries in a freezer-safe ziploc bag for up to 4 months and use them in smoothies and other desserts like this berries cottage cheese ice cream, or this berries baked oatmeal.

-recipes you may also like
+Recipes you may also like

 If you try a recipe and you like it, please use my hashtag #healthyfitnessmeals on INSTAGRAM for a chance to be featured!
 FOLLOW Healthy Fitness Meals on FACEBOOK | INSTAGRAM | PINTEREST | TWITTER for all of my latest blog posts and recipes.